Spring Commissioning: Gas Engine Start-Up Tips, Part 2

-Each day this week, New England Boating will post a new spring-commissioning video and article designed to get your boating season started on the right foot.
-Today we’ll look at some more important items to check on your outboard when waking it up from its winter nap.
+Get your boating season started on the right foot by looking at important items to check on your outboard when waking it up from its winter nap.

 Note: the engine featured in this article and the accompanying video is a 2009 250-hp, 4-stroke Yamaha outboard.
 Other types, makes and models of engines may have different commissioning requirements, so be sure to consult your owner’s manual or the manufacturer before prepping your outboard for the season.